MoDOT & Patrol Employees’ Retirement System

 Applying for BackDROP

-No action is required until you actually apply for retirement.
-If you are eligible for the BackDROP, you will make an election on your Retirement Election Form, which is Step 2 of the Two-Step Retirement Process.
+You don’t need to take action until you apply for retirement.
+If eligible, you will make your BackDROP election on your Retirement Election Form, which is step 2 of the two-step retirement process.

-MPERS will use the information contained in your Notice of Retirement form (Step 1) to generate an individualized Retirement Election Form and benefit estimate(s) for your retirement elections.
-If you elect the BackDROP, you will be asked to select a BackDROP period and how you wish to receive the BackDROP lump sum (cash or rollover).
+MPERS will use your Notice of Retirement form (step 1) to generate an individualized Retirement Election Form and benefit estimate(s) for your retirement elections.
+If you elect BackDROP, you will select:

 BackDROP Amount

-The BackDROP lump-sum amount will equal 90% of the life income annuity amount that you would have received between the BackDROP date and your actual retirement date (as if you had retired on the BackDROP date).
-This includes any temporary benefits, cost-of-living adjustments (COLAs), and other applicable benefit increases for which you might have received during that period (if any).
+The lump sum amount equals 90% of the life income annuity amount you would have received between your BackDROP date and your actual retirement date (as if you had retired on the BackDROP date).
+This includes any temporary benefits, cost-of-living adjustments (COLAs), and other applicable benefit increases you might have received during that period (if any).

 Payment Methods

-• Cash Option – If you elect the cash option, the lump sum payment will be paid directly to you.
+• Cash Option – The lump sum payment will be paid directly to you.
 MPERS is required by law to withhold 20% of the payment for federal taxes.
 If you elect the cash option to receive your BackDROP distribution and you have not reached age 59 1/2, you may have to pay a 10% penalty on the taxable portion of the payment in addition to the regular income tax.
 For more information, consult our Special Tax Notice brochure and/or a tax professional.